ibm-cloud-architecture/eda-tech-academy/docs/lab2/index.md

         inputTopic.pipeInput(item.sku, item);
     ```

+* Create a Kstream from the items stream
+* use `map` to generate new KeyValue with key being the storeName
-* Create a Ktable from the new stream
+* Create a Ktable from the output of the map
-* Use materialized view to keep data in a Kafka store
+* Use materialized view to keep data in a state store (KeyValueStore)

 ???- "Solution"
     * The topology looks like